-You are responsible for making sure that people living with you or visitors to your home do not cause any nuisance or harassment to neighbours.
-Some examples of this include:
+You are also responsible for making sure that you, the people living with you, and any visitors to your home, don’t cause problems for your neighbours.

 - Violence or threats of violence